|Take a little walk||08/10/22|

 For the last few weeks I've been writing about the effects of the Mediterranean Diet in general and some of the specific components of the Mediterranean Diet on abdominal fat deposition (read: belly fat).
 My patients are often concerned about belly fat, not because of its effects on their health, but because they don't like the way it looks.
 The truth is that abdominal fat is a good indicator of greater risks to your health.

 Whole Grains Help You Lose Fat

 Studies have shown that those who eat more whole-grain foods tend to have a lower Body Mass Index and a lower risk of heart disease.
 The American Heart Association recommends that at least half of your daily servings of grains should come from whole grains, not just because of the increased fiber, but also because they contain more of various heart-protective compounds than refined grains.
-It is thought that the lower Body Mass Index associated with higher whole-grain intake is due to its higher fiber content, which makes the foods lower in calories and more satisfying.

 Get the latest health and diet news - along with what you can do about it - sent to your Inbox once a week.
 Get Dr. Gourmet's Health and Nutrition Bites sent to you via email.
 Sign up now!